lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans1.md

 <img align="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/dcgan_step1.png" width="623" height="310" />
 <p>&nbsp;</p>

-Step 1: train the discriminator.
+Step 1: <b>train the discriminator</b>.

 In this step, the generator gets noise data as input and output a set of fake data labeled as "0".
 Meanwhile, there is a set of real data labeled as "1".
-Both real data and fake data are the input of discriminator for training.
-The discriminator will update its parameters after the training and output predicted probabilities that later sent to loss function to evaluate.
+Both real data and fake data are the input of discriminator.
+The discriminator will update its parameters after the training and output predicted probabilities (probabilities of being real class) that later sent to loss function to evaluate.

 </p>